 The Court’s decision means that C&P examiners must make an effort to schedule the Veteran for a C&P exam when the Veteran is experiencing a flare-up.
 Further, if a C&P exam cannot be scheduled during the actual occurrence of a flare-up C&P examiners must show they’ve collected as much evidence and information concerning functional loss due to pain and flare-ups before stating that an opinion cannot be offered without resorting to mere speculation.
 Specifically, examiners can and should review the statements and descriptions of the Veterans themselves regarding their particular condition and how pain and flare-ups cause functional limitations.
 Further, examiners must review and consider “buddy statements” (written statements from people who know the Veteran and have personal knowledge of how pain and flare-ups effect the Veteran’s functionality) if they have been provided by the Veteran.

 C&P exams often fail to show an accurate picture of a Veteran’s disability or disabilities, but the new responsibilities of examiners as stated in the Sharp case should make it easier for Veteran’s to establish that an increased disability compensation rating is warranted in their particular case.

-If you have questions about the new developments in C&P exams or any question related to VA benefits, please contact the experienced Veterans' disability attorneys at Gardberg & Kemmerly, P.C. today for a free case evaluation.
+If you have questions about the new developments in C&P exams or any question related to VA benefits, please contact the experienced Veterans’ disability attorneys at Gardberg & Kemmerly, P.C.
+Attorneys at Law today for a free case evaluation.
 Gardberg & Kemmerly serves Veterans across the United States from their home office in Mobile, Alabama.